 c) a national of Switzerland,

 d) has been granting permission by the secretary of state enter or remain in the UK, or

-e) granted permission by the secretary of state to occupy a premises in the UK for the purpose of Chapter 1 within the Act.
+e) granted permission by the secretary of state to occupy premises in the UK for the purpose of Chapter 1 within the Act.

-If the above is not complied with a contravention of section 22 (of The Act) will have been committed in which a penalty notice of an amount up to £3,000 may be served upon the landlord.
+If the above does not comply with a contravention of section 22 (of The Act) will have been committed in which a penalty notice of an amount up to £3,000 may be served upon the landlord.

 Where there is a superior landlord or agent in relation to the tenancy agrees in writing to carry out the landlord’s statutory obligations, that agent will be responsible for failure to comply with The Act which would result in a penalty notice being served upon the agent.

 Acceptable Documents to Establish “Right to Rent”

 List A (Group 1): Documents named in this section permit the holder permanent right to rent in the UK.

 List A (Group 2): At least two documents named in this section to must be seen, documents named in this section permit the holder permanent right to rent in the UK.

-List B: Documents named in this section permit the holder to a time-limited right to rent in the UK.
+List B: Documents named in this section permits the holder to a time-limited right to rent in the UK.

 List A (Group 1):